yonathanarya/depthmapper/README.md

 cudasgm: CUDA/GPU semi global matching, based on OpenCV docs is similiar to sgbm but using GPU to compute.
 (I'm still curious why it is not named sgbm even if the documentation is similiar)

-CudaBM is the default if this option is ignored.
+CudaSGM is the default if this option is ignored.

 ### Configuration